-- City Harvest has flown 19 pallets of water to the island (through and United Airlines), and we sent 2 pallets of meal boxes filled with protein-rich items like peanut butter and beef stew, as well as chili with beans and apple sauce (through a private plane secured by Bethenny Frankel).
+- We’ve flown 19 pallets of water to the island through /United Airlines, and we sent 2 pallets of meal boxes filled with protein-rich items like peanut butter and beef stew, as well as chili with beans and apple sauce (through a private plane secured by Bethenny Frankel).

-- Three tractor trailers of water were sent to Jacksonville, FL to be shipped to Puerto Rico.
+- We collected three tractor trailers of water which were shipped to Puerto Rico.

-- Daddy Yankee and his fans donated food, water and supplies; we’ve picked up 199 pallets and anticipate at least another 50 pallets.
-Some of the pallets have been sent to Puerto Rico already and we’re repacking the rest and transporting them to Puerto Rico as quickly as possible.
+- Daddy Yankee and his fans donated food, water and supplies; we’ve picked up approximately 300 pallets and arranged transportation to Puerto Rico.

-- We are sending two truck loads of food and water, including items collected by Daddy Yankee’s fans, to Miami, FL to be flown directly to Puerto Rico.
-All transportation was generously donated by the AMUR Foundation.
+- We’ve sent two truck loads of food and water, including items collected by Daddy Yankee’s fans, to Miami, FL and had them flown directly to Puerto Rico.
+Transportation was generously donated by the AMUR Foundation.

-- Through City Harvest’s hurricane relief efforts in Texas and Florida, we sent four tractor trailers of food and water to Houston and a truck load of food and supplies to Beaumont in mid-September, and our truck and driver will be there through mid-October to assist with transport needs.
+Through City Harvest’s hurricane relief efforts in Texas and Florida, we sent four tractor trailers of food and water to Houston and a truck load of food and supplies to Beaumont in mid-September.
+Our truck and several drivers volunteered through mid-October to assist with transport needs.
 Jenique Jones, our Director of Program Operations, and Racine Lee Droz, our Associate Director of Food Sourcing, spent time in Texas and Florida, respectively, providing guidance, and additional staff members have been available by phone to answer questions about infrastructure and fundraising best practices.

 You can help by donating to the following organizations: